esitarski/RaceDB/Install-Readme.txt

 Step 8.5:  Initialize Demo Data

 Ensure you are cd'd to the RaceDB directory (see above).
-If you want the demo data in your database and play with a tutorial, enter the following:
+If you want s some demo data in your database and play with a tutorial, enter the following:

   python manage.py init_demo